 Jaw surgery - also known as orthognathic or maxofacial surgery - may be needed if your oral health or appearance are affected by problems that cannot be corrected through more conservative treatments.
 This type of surgery can correct abnormalities in the teeth, jaws, or facial bones, and can be performed by a qualified orthodontist or oral surgeon.

-Jaw surgery, or orthognathic surgery, may be needed if your oral health, function, and appearance are affected by problems that cannot be corrected through more conservative treatments.
-Surgical treatment may be needed to correct abnormalities in the teeth, jaws, or facial bones.
-It is especially important to receive the treatment you need if these abnormalities are causing difficulties in speaking, chewing, eating, sleeping, and other routine activities.
-In addition to making these activities easier and more comfortable, jaw surgery can help to improve your oral appearance and even the appearance of your overall facial profile.
+It is especially important to receive the treatment you need if an abnormality is causing difficulties in speaking, chewing, eating, sleeping, or other routine activities.
+In addition to making these activities easier and more comfortable, jaw surgery can help to improve your appearance, restore confidence and increase self-esteem.

-To learn more and to find out if jaw surgery is right for your smile, we welcome you to contact our orthodontist and team today.
-We are committed to improving your smile!
+To learn more, or to find out if jaw surgery is right for your smile, call our office to schedule a free consultation.